rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 There are a number of things that we can do to improve our bot.
 First of all, we may not want to call LUIS for a simple "hi" greeting, which the bot will get fairly frequently from its users.
 A simple regular expression could match this, and save us time (due to network latency) and money (due to cost of calling the LUIS service).

 Also, as the complexity of our bot grows, and we are taking the user's input and using multiple services to interpret it, we need a process to manage that flow.
 For example, try regular expressions first, and if that doesn't match, call LUIS, and then perhaps we also drop down to try other services like [QnA Maker](http://qnamaker.ai) and Azure Search.
-A great way to manage this is through [Middleware](https://github.com/Microsoft/botbuilder-dotnet/wiki/Creating-Middleware), and the SDK does a great job to support that.
+A great way to manage this is through [Middleware](https://github.com/Microsoft/botbuilder-dotnet/wiki/Creating-Middleware), and the SDK does a great job supporting that.
 We call middleware from `ConfigureServices` under `Startup.cs`, simply by calling additional options add it (check your `Startup.cs` file to see the location).
-If you're familiar with [ScorableGroups](https://blog.botframework.com/2017/07/06/Scorables/), adding the flow via middleware eases the implementation and calling process.

 Before continuing with the lab, learn more about middleware and the Bot Framework SDK:
 1. [Overview and Architecture](https://github.com/Microsoft/botbuilder-dotnet/wiki/Overview)